 30 million people in the USA age 12 and above suffer from hearing loss and globally 20% of the human population is hard of hearing so the latest information will be encouraging for so many people.

 A new study has revealed valuable insights into how hearing loss can be reversed in mammals.
-In an old study 5 years ago, a team of researchers at the University of Rochester Medical Center (URMC) was able to regrow cochlear hair cells in mice.
-The result was ground-breaking.
+A previous study which took place at the University of Rochester Medical Center (URMC), conducted 5 years ago, showed that cochlear hair cells in mice could be regrown.
+This result was ground-breaking.

 What is cochlear hair and why is it so important?